-We can administer for-credit programs for homeschoolers in all subjects.
-We currently do not offer I-20's to foreign students seeking full-time ESL programs; non-resident students are responsible for obtaining their own visa documentation.
+We can administer for-credit programs for homeschoolers in all subjects, though we do not offer for-credit classes.
+We do not offer I-20’s to foreign students seeking full-time ESL programs, and non-resident students are responsible for obtaining their own visa documentation.

 How can I learn more about the school or enroll for a class?

-"Forms" page.
-If you are on deadline and would like to begin classes right away, you are welcome to send in or drop off the enrollment paperwork seven days a week; no “intake” meeting is required, and we will follow up with you right away to discuss scheduling.
+If you know exactly what you want or are on deadline and would like to begin classes right away, you are welcome to send in or drop off the enrollment paperwork seven days a week; no “intake” meeting is required, and we will follow up with you right away to discuss scheduling.